Adult degree handbook

 |B+ 3.3||C+ 2.3||D+ 1.3||E 0.0|

 To graduate from Bluffton University, a student must have a grade point average (GPA) of not lower than 2.0.
 The GPA is calculated by dividing the total number of grade points (credit hours times points) by the number of credit hours attempted.
 Cumulative grade-point averages are based only on work completed at Bluffton University.

 Minimum grade requirements

 Any course in the major in which the grade of D+ or lower is received will not be counted toward the degree.
 Such a course will have to be repeated.
 The student must work with the Degree Completion Office to make arrangements for repeating the course before continuing on in the program.

 A comprehensive examination in their field of major study is required of all seniors.
 Within adult studies, this requirement is met through successful completion of the final research paper and an evaluation by the primary instructor on the student s performance, along with a standardized assessment at the end of the program.

 Transcript of record

 A student who feels that a final course grade has been unfairly or erroneously assigned has a right to appeal.
 The student should first discuss the grade with the professor who assigned it.
 The student must contact the professor within 14 days of the grade being issued.
 Within 14 days of talking with the professor, if the student is still convinced that the grade is an unfair or erroneous evaluation of the student s performance, the student should contact the academic dean.
-The academic dean will talk with the student, the professor and the Director of the Office of Adult and Graduate Studies to attempt to arrive at a mutually satisfactory settlement of the disagreement.
+The academic dean will talk with the student, the professor and the Director of the Degree Completion program to attempt to arrive at a mutually satisfactory settlement of the disagreement.
 If the dispute is not resolved to the student s satisfaction, the student may initiate a formal grade appeal:

 - No later than 20 class days after initially contacting the dean of academic affairs